Asceticism: Etymology and meaning

-Religions
+Religion

 Self-discipline and abstinence in some form and degree are parts of religious practice within many religious and spiritual traditions.
 Ascetic lifestyle is associated particularly with monks, nuns, and fakirs in Abrahamic religions, and bhikkhus, munis, sannyasis, vairagis, goswamis, and yogis in Indian religions.

 Abrahamic religions

 Bahá'í Faith

-In the Baháʼí Faith, according to Shoghi Effendi, the maintenance of a high standard of moral conduct is neither to be associated or confused with any form of extreme asceticism, nor of excessive and bigoted puritanism.
-The religious standard set by Baháʼu'lláh, founder of the Baháʼí Faith, seeks under no circumstances to deny anyone the legitimate right and privilege to derive the fullest advantage and benefit from the manifold joys, beauties, and pleasures with which the world has been so plentifully enriched by God, which Baháʼís regard as an all-loving creator.
+In the Baháʼí Faith, according to Shoghi Effendi, the maintenance of a high standard of moral conduct is neither to be associated nor confused with any form of extreme asceticism, nor of excessive and bigoted puritanism.
+The religious standard set by Baháʼu'lláh, founder of the Baháʼí Faith, seeks under no circumstances to deny anyone the legitimate right and privilege to derive the fullest advantage and benefit from the manifold joys, beauties, and pleasures with which the world has been so plentifully enriched by God, who Baháʼís regard as an all-loving creator.

 Christianity

-Notable Christian authors of Late Antiquity such as Origen, St Jerome, John Chrysostom, and Augustine of Hippo, interpreted meanings of the Biblical texts within a highly asceticized religious environment.
-Scriptural examples of asceticism could be found in the lives of John the Baptist, Jesus Christ, the twelve apostles, and Paul the Apostle.
-The Dead Sea Scrolls revealed ascetic practices of the ancient Jewish sect of Essenes who took vows of abstinence to prepare for a holy war.
-An emphasis on an ascetic religious life was evident in both early Christian writings (see: Philokalia) and practices (see: Hesychasm).
-Other Christian practitioners of asceticism include saints such as Paul the Hermit, Simeon Stylites, David of Wales, John of Damascus, and Francis of Assisi.
+Notable Christian authors of Late Antiquity such as Origen, Jerome, John Chrysostom, and Augustine of Hippo, interpreted meanings of the Christian Bible within a highly asceticized religious environment.
+Scriptural examples of asceticism could be found in the lives of John the Baptist, Jesus, the twelve apostles, and Paul the Apostle.
+The Dead Sea Scrolls revealed ascetic practices of the ancient Jewish sect of the Essenes, who took vows of abstinence to prepare for a holy war.
+An emphasis on an ascetic religious life was evident in both early Christian writings (e.g., the Philokalia) and practices (e.g., Hesychasm).
+Christian saints, including Paul the Hermit, Simeon Stylites, David of Wales, John of Damascus, Peter Waldo, Tamar of Georgia, and Francis of Assisi practiced asceticism, as well.

-According to Richard Finn, much of early Christian asceticism has been traced to Judaism, but not to traditions within Greek asceticism.
-Some of the ascetic thoughts in Christianity nevertheless, Finn states, have roots in Greek moral thought.
-Virtuous living is not possible when an individual is craving bodily pleasures with desire and passion.
-Morality is not seen in the ancient theology as a balancing act between right and wrong, but a form of spiritual transformation, where the simple is sufficient, the bliss is within, the frugal is plenty.
+According to British historian and Roman Catholic theologian Richard Finn, much of early Christian asceticism has been traced to early Judaism, not to Ancient Greek asceticism.
+Some of the ascetic thought in Christianity nevertheless, Finn states, has roots in Ancient Greek philosophy.
+Virtuous living is often considered incompatible with a strong craving for bodily pleasures driven by desire and passion.
+In ancient theology, morality is typically viewed not merely as a balance between right and wrong, but as a form of spiritual transformation.
+In this perspective, simplicity is regarded as sufficient, inner bliss is valued, and frugality is seen as abundant.